Global bifurcation for monotone fronts of elliptic equations: Introduction

 To put this into context, recall that a steady water wave is said to be \emph{overhanging} if its free boundary elevation is multi-valued.
 Note that these are traveling wave solutions, so the interface will persist in this unusual configuration for all time.
 With surface tension but absent gravity (pure capillary waves) explicit solutions of this type were discovered by Crapper \cite{crapper1957exact}.
 For different physical regimes, Akers, Ambrose, and Wright \cite{akers2014gravity} and C\'ordoba, Enciso, and Grubic \cite{cordoba2016existence} constructed overhanging periodic capillary-gravity waves using the (local) implicit function theorem at a Crapper wave to introduce a small amount of gravity.
 By contrast, Ambrose, Strauss, and Wright \cite{ambrose2016global} obtain periodic capillary-gravity internal waves through global bifurcation; numerical computations by the same authors found that some of these solutions are overhanging.

 All of this theory relies crucially on capillarity.
 However, a series of remarkable numerical results in the 1980s predicted the existence of overhanging gravity waves \cite{pullin1988finite,turner1988broadening}.
-Rather than surface tension, they are able to maintain their shape due to vorticity, either in the form of a background current or a vortex sheet (internal waves fall into the second category.)
+Rather than surface tension, they are able to maintain their shape due to vorticity, either in the form of a background current or a vortex sheet, as is the case for internal waves.
 Since that time, constructing overhanging gravity waves has been among the largest open problems in water waves.

-Recently, Constantin, Varvaruca, and Strauss \cite{constantin2016global} made significant progress in this direction, proving a global bifurcation result for two-dimensional periodic gravity water waves with constant vorticity in a setting that permits overhanging.
+Constantin, Varvaruca, and Strauss \cite{constantin2016global} made significant progress in this direction, proving a global bifurcation result for two-dimensional periodic gravity water waves with constant vorticity in a setting that permits overhanging.
 Subsequent computations by Dyachenko and Hur \cite{dyachenko2019folds,dyachenko2019stokes} offer overwhelming numerical evidence that this family does indeed contain waves that overhang.
 Unfortunately, no rigorous proof is available as they are unable to exclude the possibility that a corner forms prior to overturning.
 Indeed, this scenario is also seen numerically for some parameter regimes.
 The central issue is that it is exceedingly difficult to track the qualitative features of the waves as one follows the global curve.
 This is particularly true when working with the Babenko-like formulation adopted in \cite{constantin2016global}.
 Similarly, an earlier work by Sun \cite{sun2001existence} treats periodic internal gravity waves in a two-fluid system where each layer is infinitely deep.
 He derives an integral equation formulation in the spirit of Nekrasov that allows overhanging waves, but he does not guarantee that they are present on the global bifurcation curve.
 Recent numerics \cite{maklakov2020note} suggest that these wave do not in fact overturn.
+Other global bifurcation results for waves which may be overhanging have been established by Haziot~\cite{haziot2021stratified} for linear stratification and constant vorticity, by Haziot and Wheeler~\cite{haziot2023solitary} for solitary waves with constant vorticity, and by Wahl\'en and Weber~\cite{wahlen2022critical} for waves with general vorticity.